 - Cakes and frostings; and a lot more!

 It also makes a beautiful gift.
-Store it in a pretty airtight container or bottle, tie around it some dried lavender, and there you have it: a fancy and inexpensive present.
+Store it in a pretty airtight container or bottle, tie some dried lavender around it, and there you have it: a fancy but inexpensive present.

-Regarding the lavender, make sure you’re using one suitable for cooking.
+Lavender.
+Make sure you’re using one suitable for cooking.
 That means a lavender that was not treated with sprays or chemicals.
-If you’re buying the whole flower instead of dried lavender for cooking, make sure it’s ‘organic’.
+If you’re buying the whole flower instead of dried lavender for cooking, make sure it’s organic.

 You’ll need: lavender (dried or fresh), vodka (or the neutral alcohol of your choice - make sure it’s at least 40% alcohol) and a glass jar with a lid.